 Facebook is useful because many use this platform to check in and to post reviews, which adds visibility to your business.
 For Yelp, it’s one of the most popular platforms consumers use to review establishments.
 Remember that with Yelp you want to make sure to regularly check and respond to reviews.
 Negative reviews can really impact a business, responding to them can help show that, one you care about their concerns or complaints and that you also want to help.
 When Yelp users scroll through the reviews and see that you attempted to offer a solution, it gives you more credibility.
 Keep in mind that sometimes users will also remove their negative review if you do attempt to make the situation better.

 Now that you’ve thought about your mistakes, you’re doing a possible upgrade to your technology, you’re learning something, and you’re using social media to your advantage, your last step is to come up with a strategy for the year that can help achieve your business goals.
-Whether you’re looking to attract a certain amount of new customers or you’re looking to generate more leads per quarter, you have to sit down with where you currently are and where you want to be.
-This New Year’s resolution can help your business thrive throughout 2018 and beyond!
+Whether you’re looking to attract a certain amount of new customers or you’re looking to generate more leads per quarter, you have to evaluate where you currently are and where you want to be.
+Our intent was to shed some light on the importance of new year’s resolutions for small businesses in 2018.